microchip-pic-avr-solutions/microchip-iot-developer-guides-for-aws/connect-the-board-to-your-aws-account/README.md

   Done.
 ```

-The tool creates a new certificate and signs it with the CA, making the CA *trust* the certificate.
-When the new device connects to AWS, it is recognized as trusted and automatically added to the list of things.
+The tool creates a new certificate and uploads it to AWS IoT, ensuring a trust relationship between the device and AWS.
 The device's data can be access in the same manner as the first one, on the `thingName/sensors` MQTT topic.

 ## Next Steps